 - Legal fees

-- Potential returns on the property, which can come from the following:
+- Potential returns on the property, which can come from:

 - Income from ancillary services like laundry or parking fees